macaw-cad/react-jss-typescript-starter/README.md

 ### Ports in use

-Sometimes when doing development anbd stopping a running process a port remains still in use.
+Sometimes when doing development and stopping a running process a port remains still in use.
 I have this sometimes when developing disconnected where a dummy layout service is running on port 3042.
 If this happens to you, you can kill the process using the (Windows only) command: